-Demographics and locations are some of the most straightforward forms of targeting, but they are essential components to successful campaigns.
+Demographics and locations are some of the most straightforward Facebook ad targeting tips, but they are essential components to successful campaigns.
 For example, you can use these parameters to target specific demographics and locations based on age, sex, demographics, languages, geographic locations and interests.
 You can also experiment with different combinations to narrow down to your specific target audience.

 With options like “recently moved,” “away from family,” and “new job,” Facebook allows advertisers to get hyper relevant to what is going on in their audience’s lives.
 The value here is that targeting users during specific life events can help you relate with your audience on an emotional level.
 When you’re in tune with your audience, your audience will then feel in tune with you, too!

-No matter what Facebook targeting options you choose, it’s important to always test and review the data.
-Digital advertising involves experimentation, so don’t give up if you don’t strike success on the first go!
+We hope these Facebook ad targeting tips help you to better advertise on the social platform.
+No matter what Facebook targeting tips you choose to implement, it’s important to always test and review the data. eCommerce advertising involves experimentation, so don’t give up if you don’t strike success on the first go!
 Take a look at your targeting options and try a different combo to see what works best for your brand personas.

 Not sure where to go next?
-Feel free to drop us a line through the link below and we’d be happy to chat about your paid advertising strategies and how to better maximize campaign ROI.
+Contact us through the form below with any questions or concerns.
+Our team is happy to chat about your paid advertising strategies and how to better maximize campaign ROI.